blaenk/site/input/notes/unreal-engine.markdown

 Classes that should not be derived from should be marked `final`.

-# Source vs Launcher

-The source must be built in order to build a [standalone dedicated server](https://wiki.unrealengine.com/Standalone_Dedicated_Server).

-The engine can be added as a submodule of the game repository, in which case the `.uproject`'s [`EngineAssociation`](https://docs.unrealengine.com/latest/INT/API/Runtime/Projects/FProjectDescriptor/EngineAssociation/index.html) setting must be set to a relative path to that submodule:

-> For users which mount the engine through a Git submodule (where the engine is in a subdirectory of the project), this field can be manually edited to be a relative path.

-It seems that Epic's own [internal workflow](https://answers.unrealengine.com/questions/43614/uproject-files-engineassociation-saves-a-guid-whic.html) is to embed the game directly within the engine source tree.

 # Actors

 An actor is an object that can be placed in a level.
 They support 3D transformation sand can be spawned and destroyed.
 The base class is `AActor`.
 Note that although actors support 3D transformations they don't actually store the Transform data.
 Instead, the Actor's root component's Transform data is used instead.